UKhahlamba-Drakensberg Park

-The uKhahlamba-Drakensberg Park is a protected area in the KwaZulu-Natal province of South Africa, covering 2428.13 sqkm, and is part of the Maloti-Drakensberg Park, a World Heritage Site.
-The park includes Royal Natal National Park, a provincial park, and covers part of the Drakensberg, an escarpment formation with the highest elevations in southern Africa.
+The uKhahlamba-Drakensberg Park is a protected area in the KwaZulu-Natal province of South Africa, covering 2428.13 sqkm, and is part of the Maloti-Drakensberg Park, a UNESCO World Heritage Site.
+The park includes Royal Natal National Park, a Provincial park, and covers part of the Drakensberg, an escarpment formation with the highest elevations in southern Africa.

 The park and the adjoining Sehlabathebe National Park in the Kingdom of Lesotho are part of the Maloti-Drakensberg Park, which was first declared a World Heritage Site on 30 November 2000.
 It is described by UNESCO as having "exceptional natural beauty in its soaring basaltic buttresses, incisive dramatic cutbacks, and golden sandstone ramparts... the site’s diversity of habitats protects a high level of endemic and globally threatened species, especially birds and plants... [and it] also contains many caves and rock-shelters with the largest and most concentrated group of paintings in Africa south of the Sahara".
-The paintings mentioned are parietal art, some of which may date to 40,000 or 100,000 years ago.
+The paintings mentioned are parietal art, some of which may date to 40,000 to 100,000 years ago.

-Plans to boost tourism in the area include a long-awaited cable car project by the KZN Economic Development, Tourism, and Environmental Affairs Department.
+Plans to boost tourism in the area include a cable car project by the KZN Economic Development, Tourism, and Environmental Affairs Department.